The Rise of the Chocolate-Free Easter: A Wellness-First Celebration

 If you’re thinking of going chocolate-free (or chocolate-light!) this year, here are a few ideas to make the season special:

-- Mindful crafts like painting, clay bunnies, or creating “gratitude eggs” where kids write things they’re thankful for.
+Mindful crafts like painting, clay bunnies, or creating "gratitude eggs"

-- Evening wind-down time with soft lights, gentle stories, and quiet cuddles to bring the day to a peaceful close.
+Evening wind-down time with soft lights, gentle stories, and quiet cuddles

 When we focus on our children’s wellbeing—body, mind, and spirit—we create Easter memories that are calm, joyful, and truly lasting.